PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 In [Figure 4.0](../develop-mbl/4-0-bsp-recipe-relationships.html#figure-4-0) the `meta-[soc-vendor]-mbl` machine configuration file `${MACHINE}.conf` orchestrates ATF creation by specifying `PREFERRED_PROVIDER_virtual/atf = "atf-${MACHINE}"`. `atf-${MACHINE}.bb` includes `atf.inc` to create dependencies
-on u-boot and the kernel recipes.
+on U-Boot and the kernel recipes.

-ATF is dependent on u-boot and the Linux kernel because:
+ATF is dependent on U-Boot and the Linux kernel because:
-- ATF packages `u-boot` into the FIP image with other ATF build artifacts.
+- ATF packages U-Boot into the FIP image with other ATF build artifacts.
-- ATF packages the `u-boot` device tree including the FIT verification key into the FIP image.
+- ATF packages the U-Boot device tree including the FIT verification key into the FIP image.
 - ATF may need to co-ordinate the location of shared memory buffers used for OP-TEE-Linux kernel inter-communication using overlays.
 ATF packages OP-TEE in the FIP image, whereas the kernel is packaged into the FIT image by `mbl-fitimage`.